datagold2017/CVST/README.md

 - [x] Build the ARIMA model and do predicition
 - [x] Tuning the parameters and calculate the accuracy

-- [ ] Do the same for prediction in each day
+- [x] Do the same for prediction in each day
+- [ ] traffic with weather?
+- [ ] adaptive model, re-calibration

 SVR-RBF